dejwkubikson/WGE-Coursework/README.txt

 - Started new script for dialogue editor that will be class not dictionary based

 15/04/2019
 - Dialogue editor fully works.
 Loads the dialogue to the inspector and scene.
 Creates dialogues.
-Added more human error prevention 'ifs'.
+Added more human error prevention scripts.

+16/04/2019
+- Added different block destroy sounds.
+- Added buttons at each scene to make it easier to navigate through the scenes.
+- Added background to the main menu.
+- Scenes are finished.